 At the Plumb on Saturday, 9/21 at 12:30PM.
 Teens 13-18 drop in for discussion and a quick lunch.
 No registration, pick up a copy of the book in the teen room.

-At the Branch beginning January 10 at 2:45PM.
-It’s never too early to learn a language, so we are inviting three to five year-olds and their parents to experience a program which will immerse you in the Spanish language through songs, games, story time and many other fun activities.
-Taught by Sandra Alvarado, a Spanish teacher from Shelton, the program will continue through February 28.
-Registration (required) begins December 20 and space is limited. ¡Nos vemos en la biblioteca!
+At the Huntington Branch Branch March 14 and 28 at 2:45PM.
+It’s never too early to learn a language, so we are inviting three to five year olds and their parents to experience a program which will immerse you in the Spanish language through songs, games, story time and many other fun activities.
+Taught by Sandra Alvarado, a Spanish teacher from Shelton, the program will continue through the spring.
+Registration is required and space is limited. ¡Nos vemos en la biblioteca!

-At the Plumb on Tuesday, 9/10, 9/17, and 9/21 at 1:30PM.
+At the Plumb on Tuesdays at 2:00PM.
 A drop-in story time to explore art through picture books and then create original pieces; do the Freeze Dance and play Miss Maura Says.

 At the Plumb on Monday, 9/9 at 9AM.
 Area garden and plant enthusiasts gather for workshops and speakers, new members welcome.